redhat-developer/service-binding-operator/examples/nodejs_ibmcloud_operator/README.md

-In alternative, you may also create the service from the OpenShift Web Console in the Developer perspective, navigating to `Add`->`From Catalog`, selecting `Service`, clicking `Create` and using the default sample template which provision the Language Translator Service (this might change in the future, so it is reccommended to check against the sample template provided [here](./language-translator.yaml)).
+In alternative, you may also create the service from the OpenShift Web Console in the Developer perspective, navigating to `Add`->`From Catalog`, selecting `Service`, clicking `Create` and using the default sample template which provision the Language Translator Service (this might change in the future, so it is recommended to check against the sample template provided [here](./language-translator.yaml)).
 Repeat the same process for adding a binding by navigating to `Add`->`From Catalog`, selecting `Binding`, clicking `Create` and using the default sample template which creates a binding the Language Translator Service.

 Note that a binding needs to be created, as service instances and service credentials have different